pcafrica/advanced_programming_2025-2026/lectures/05/05-c++_functions_templates.md

 # Functions in C++

-In C++, functions are categorized as free functions or member functions (methods) of a class.
+In C++, functions can be categorized as free functions or member functions (methods) of a class.
 Subcategories exist for normal functions and template functions, including automatic return functions.

 For a free, non-template function, the typical declaration syntax is as follows: